 Humans are incredibly fucking STUPID.

-And yet…we’re also creative, and in many ways truly brilliant.
+Humans are also creative, and in many ways truly brilliant.
 No other species on our planet has, or is even remotely capable of, accomplishing what we’ve accomplished.
 And our future potential is virtually unlimited.

 But herein lies the problem, this juxtaposition of stupidity and brilliance.